gumslone/tehybug/tehybug_co2_firmware/README.md

 ### IO_5 Button

-- toggles offline or online mode, hold the IO_5 button and hit the reset button, keep holding the IO_5 Button untill the led becomes purple.
-This will toggle the oonline or offline (no wifi connection) mode
+- toggles offline or online mode, hold the IO_5 button and hit the reset button, keep holding the IO_5 Button until the led becomes purple.
+This will toggle the online or an offline (no wifi connection) mode

 ### IO_14 Button